Monadical-SAS/rpc-cache-server/README.md

 Explanations for each of the keys:

 - `commitment`: the commitment you want to use.
-- `notSupportedEncoding`: encodings currently not supported
 - `cacheFunctions`:
   - `names`: A list of the [RPC API](https://docs.solana.com/developing/clients/jsonrpc-api) functions that you want to cache values of.
-  - `params`: An object where the keys are the names of the functions you want to cache and the values are the parameters that you want to use for those functions.
+  - `params`: An optional object where the keys are the names of the functions you want to cache and the values are the parameters that you want to use for those functions.
-- `filters`: An object where the keys are the names of the functions you want to cache and the values are objects that contain filters that get passed along with the RPC.
+- `filters`: An optional object where the keys are the names of the functions you want to cache and the values are objects that contain filters that get passed along with the RPC.

 ### IMPORTANT NOTE: Connection Proxy